 May is Williams Syndrome Awareness Month.
 According to the Williams Syndrome Association, Williams syndrome (WS) “is characterized by medical problems, including cardiovascular disease, developmental delays, and learning challenges.
 These often occur side by side with striking verbal abilities, highly social personalities and an affinity for music.”
 This is the first of two blog installments to highlight four of our BHMA students with WS.

-Joey, 24, will graduate from BHMA’s Two-Year Certificate Program in just a few weeks.
+Joey Gagnon, 24, will graduate from BHMA’s Two-Year Transition Program in just a few weeks.
 Following graduation, he will transition into BHMA’s LIVE Program, marking another step on his journey toward independence.
 Walking across the stage into a new era of his life will be a momentous occasion—one Joey never thought he would reach.
 Joey has Williams syndrome, but at BHMA, he is known more for his kind smile and enduring positivity.
 When he thinks of all he has achieved up to this point, he gets “very emotional and happy,” because it has not always been the easiest ride.

 Joey is from Ontario, Canada, and the distance from home, coupled with typical growing pains, made for a challenging first year at BHMA.
 What followed, however, was a successful and smooth second year.
 Joey came into his own, and he learned to believe in himself.
 As his Residential Advisor Ben O’Neill-Abel writes, “Joey consistently rises to whatever challenge is before him.
 He has grown tremendously since coming to BHMA through his own efforts and perseverance.”
 Joey credits Self-Advocacy Group with teaching him how to stick up for himself, as well as how to advocate for his feelings.
 At the same time, classes like Circles and Cooking have instilled in him social skills and independent living skills.
 He has learned countless lessons at BHMA, and as he says, I am “very excited and very proud of my accomplishments.”